Subscribe to stay updated

-Sheyn have used an Eco mailer box made of 80% recycled material to take their unique design onto their packaging.
-This gives their customer a truly memorable unboxing experience based around sustainable packaging.
+Sheyn have used an Eco mailer box made of 80% recycled material.
+This takes their unique design onto their packaging.
+In turn, their customer has a memorable unboxing experience based around eco-friendly packaging.

 Featured product: Eco mailer box

-Monday’s Child is a British company that sells clothing for special occasions for young girls.
+Monday’s Child is a British company, selling young girl's clothing for special occasions.

 Featured product: Full-colour mailer box

-Plain textured cardboard boxes with a minimalist design let the products do the talking.
-Neutral and organic colours add to the brand’s image, as does the recycled cardboard packaging itself!
+Plain textured cardboard boxes with a minimalist design.
+Simplicity lets the products do the talking.
+Neutral and organic colours add to the brand’s image, plus the recycled cardboard packaging itself!

 Featured product: Eco mailer box